 Upon completion of your examination, you will sign out and return your locker key.

 Please be aware that you will be monitored by video and audio recording throughout the duration of your examination.

-If you experience adverse testing conditions and believe that those conditions have substantially affected your performance, you will need to provide the NBOME written, verifiable evidence within 10 days of your examination day.
+Please note that simply making a comment in the post-examination survey regarding any possible ATC does not qualify as written notification.
 If you do not report your concerns according to NBOME guidelines, you waive any objection to the testing conditions and will not have any recourse at a later date or when scores are released.
 Please refer to the COMLEX-USA Bulletin of Information for more details on adverse testing conditions.

 Need information or help?
-Please contact the Client Services department Monday – Friday, 7:00 AM– 7:00 PM Eastern Time, at 866-479-6828.
+Please contact the Client Services department Monday – Friday, 8:00 am – 5:00 pm Central time, at 866.479.6828.

 8765 W. Higgins Rd Suite 200 · Chicago, IL 60631